ianibo/grails4-schema-per-tenant-test/README.md

 This project is a trivial example of a grails 4 schema per tenant setup - in paricular tho

-* It uses dynamic rather than static configuration of the tenants
+* It uses dynamic rather than static configuration of the tenants (IE the integration test issues calls that cause the creation of the tenants at runtime rather than the data being hard-coded into application.yml, the tables for each tenant are configured when the schema is created at runtime).
 * It uses an interceptor to map a HTTP header X-TENANT to the session attribute needed by SessionTenantResolver
 * It uses a particular setup of a SchemaHandler for H2 (As H2 needs uppercase schema names)